Relic abundance of dark matter with coannihilation in non-standard cosmological scenarios: Relic density with coannihilation in non-standard cosmology

-Following, we discuss the modified expansion rate's effect on the relic density of DM particle with coannihilation.
-If we compare the effect of coannihilation in the standard cosmology with the non-standard models, there are quite large differences between them.
-Of course the differences depend on the size of the modification.
-In Fig.\ref{fig:a}, the ratio of the relic density of DM in quintessence model with kination phase and brane world cosmology with and without coannihilation as a function of the relative mass splitting $\Delta$ for different modifications.
-We set $g_*\approx g_{\rm *s}\approx {\rm constant}$ for simplicity and take $m=100$ GeV, $T_{\rm r}=10$ MeV, $g_*=g_{\rm *s}=90$, $A=20$, $g_2/g_1=3$, $x_{f,\,\rm std}=22$.
-Panel (a) is for the constant cross section ($s-$wave) which corresponds to the freeze out temperature $x_{f,\rm\, std} = 22$ in quintessence model with kination phase; panel (b) is for the brane world cosmology.
+Fig.\ref{fig:a} shows the ratio of the relic density of DM as a function of relative mass splitting $\Delta$ for different modifications in kination model and brane world cosmology without coannihilation to the case including coannihilation.
+Panel (a) is for the constant cross section ($s-$wave) which corresponds to the freeze out temperature $x_{f,\rm\, std} = 22$ in kination model; panel (b) is for the brane world cosmology.
 Here the line with plus sign is plotted using the numerical solution of Eq.(\ref{Boltzmann Equation}).
 This figure shows the extent of the coannihilation effect on the relic density in non-standard cosmology.
-The Hubble expansion rate is increased in quintessence and brane world cosmological scenarios.
-DM particles decay earlier than the standard case, which caused the larger relic density comparing to the standard cosmology.
-After including the coannihilation, the relic abundance is decreased due to the coannihilation.
+The Hubble expansion rate is enhanced in kination and brane world cosmological scenarios.
+DM particles decouple earlier than the standard case, which caused the larger relic density compared to the standard cosmology.
+After including coannihilation, the relic abundance is decreased due to the coannihilation.
 The extent of the decrease depends on the size of modification.
 When the modification factor is large, the increase of the DM relic density will be sizable.
 Therefore, after including coannihilation, there is slight decrease of the relic abundance for larger modification in contrast with the minor modification.
 The same result is obtained for the brane world cosmology in panel (b).
 The effect of coannihilation is less sizable for smaller $M_5$.